-- a- The company Governance Manual has amended to comply with the requirements of Resolution No. 03(R.M) of 2020 on the adoption of the Public Joint Stock Companies Governance Manual. - b- Continuing compliance with effectuation of internal control systems by verifying the data issued thereby with the external auditing data and availing opportunity to the control committee members to follow up their control rule easily and effectively. - c- Review and updated the governance polices in accordance with governance manual and the action plan for effectiveness of those polices. - d- The executive authorities of the company met with the internal control members and investment committee under follow up of the board committees to discuss the risk management policy adopted by the company.
-Effectiveness of this policy was verified because of the high technical profits of the company and increasing equities by implementing cautious and strong subscription policy, wise management of claims, balanced level of expenses and confirmation of continuous reliance on the same policy. - e- the company organized internal training courses during 2021 to its employees to explain the rules and controls of corporate governance and the organizing administrative decisions. - f- The board election of 2021 result to re- elect the Women member, hence the company committed to Governance's decision, it with approved by BOD to amend Article of association to include SCA new clause of the minimum representation of the women in the board. - g- the company's board followed up during 2021 the nominations and remunerations committees and the auditing committee in line with the governance rules and controls. - h- The board, represented in the chairman, received internal control department departments during the year in accordance with the objectives, requirements and controls that govern the work of internal control department in accordance with the decision No 3/R.M of 2020 made by the Securities and Commodities Authority Board on the standards of institutional control and corporate governance. - i- The company followed up the investors relations officer's performance of his duties in accordance with law. - j- The board followed up the follow up committee and inspected the customer transactions in performance of its duties and receiving the reports issued by the committee, in accordance with the rules on transactions of directors, employees and other persons in the securities issued by the company, parent company, affiliate or associate companies.
+- a- The company's articles of association have been amended to be in line with the legislative amendments, and the company's general assembly approved in its meeting held on 18/3/2022 the proposed amendments to the articles of association and the procedures related to the implementation of the resolution were followed up with the official authorities - b- The Corporate Governance Manual has been amended to be in line with the requirements of Resolution No. (03/Chairman) of 2020 regarding the adoption of the Governance Manual for Public Shareholding Companies. - c- Continuing compliance with effectuation of internal control systems by verifying the data issued thereby with the external auditing data and availing opportunity to the control committee members to follow up their control rule easily and effectively. - d- Review and updated the governance polices in accordance with governance manual and the action plan for effectiveness of those polices. - e- The executive authorities of the company met with the internal control members and investment committee under follow up of the board committees to discuss the risk management policy adopted by the company.
+Effectiveness of this policy was verified because of the high technical profits of the company and increasing equities by implementing cautious and strong subscription policy, wise management of claims, balanced level of expenses and confirmation of continuous reliance on the same policy. - f- the company organized internal training courses during 2022 to its employees to explain the rules and controls of corporate governance and the organizing administrative decisions.

-- k- The company was keen on exercising its works with the required transparency in relation to the times and methods of disclosure of financial statements and compliance with the rules and decisions of the Securities and Commodities Authority. - l- Compliance with completion of the governance report, annual report and all financial statements and referring them to the general assembly members sufficient time before holding thereof to enable the general assembly to review them and take its decisions. - m- The company has formed a compliance committee to develop and monitor the performance of the compliance officer and the AML compliance officer, consisting of the Group President ,CEO, Head of Legal , CFO , Head of Internal Audit , the Money Laundering Compliance Officer and the Compliance Officer
+- g- The board election of 2022 result to re- elect the Women member, hence the company committed to Governance's decision, it with approved by BOD to amend Article of association to include SCA new clause of the minimum representation of the women in the board. - h- the company's board followed up during 2022 the nominations and remunerations committees and the auditing committee in line with the governance rules and controls. - i- The board, represented in the chairman, received internal control department departments during the year in accordance with the objectives, requirements and controls that govern the work of internal control department in accordance with the decision No 3/R.M of 2020 made by the Securities and Commodities Authority Board on the standards of institutional control and corporate governance. - j- The company followed up the investors relations officer's performance of his duties in accordance with law. - k- The board followed up the follow up committee and inspected the customer transactions in performance of its duties and receiving the reports issued by the committee, in accordance with the rules on transactions of directors, employees and other persons in the securities issued by the company, parent company, affiliate or associate companies. - 1- The company was keen on exercising its works with the required transparency in relation to the times and methods of disclosure of financial statements and compliance with the rules and decisions of the Securities and Commodities Authority. - m- Compliance with completion of the governance report, annual report and all financial statements and referring them to the general assembly members sufficient time before holding thereof to enable the general assembly to review them and take its decisions. - n- The company has formed a compliance committee to develop and monitor the performance of the compliance officer and the AML compliance officer, consisting of the Group President ,CEO, Head of Legal , CFO , Head of Internal Audit , the Money Laundering Compliance Officer and the Compliance Officer

-2- The transactions of the members of Board Directors and spouse and children thereof in the company's securities during 2021
+2- The transactions of the members of Board Directors and spouse and children thereof in the company's securities during 2022